kasra-pak/kasra-pak/README.md

 ## I'm a Frontend Web Developer

-Graduated Software Engineer, Eager to face new challenges and improve my career.
-I'm currently focused on honing my frontend skills.
+Graduated Software Engineer, Eager to face new challenges.
+With over 2 years of experience designing, developing, and maintaining frontend web applications.

 ### Tech (Recent)